 - Seeking comfort from strangers, rather than hoping to be soothed by guardians

-- Asking a list of personal questions to strangers that may be inappropriate, uncomfortable, or rude
+- Asking personal questions to strangers that may be inappropriate, uncomfortable, or rude

-- Entering people’s person space without their consent and ignoring social cues
+- Entering people’s personal space without their consent and ignoring social cues

 - Freely exploring new settings and situations without consulting or checking in with guardians